 Of course, there is.
 Technology has its own way to turn it around.
 The innovation in modern day logistics is gradually reducing the above-mentioned problems and regaining people’s faith towards eCommerce.
 The AI-driven technology is here to rescue the platform from falling, and are enhancing a better dealer and customer relationship.

 The future of logistics

-A acts as the middleman between the customer and the retailer.
+A Logistics system acts as the middleman between the customer and the retailer.
 Improper management at this point is what creates all the above blunders.
 So technology is innovating the way of how the modern day logistics work and helping different businesses to grow.

 The automation in sales is affecting logistics in a lot of ways and is actually shaping the country’s economy.
 The innovation in logistics management is pulling up eCommerce business from the pit and significantly reducing the refund and return rates.
 One of the most trending among them is the use of AI-driven technology that is being used to ease out the eCommerce business.
 With a virtual calling software, a logistics can now confirm on the product specifications before it is out for delivery.
 Different logistics are also focusing on setting up their own NDR team to resolve all the non-delivery issue.
 The concept is skyrocketing in popularity and is resulting in reduced non-delivery rates.

 The root of all problems is the lack of proper communication.
 Hitting the right ground will not only increase revenue rates but will also prevent significant time loss.
 Innovation in logistics management can bridge the gap between buyer and seller and makes sure you get your product in hand.
 Through real-time tracking, easy customer support, and dealing with the online buyer in an automated way has eased out online trades like never before.